Keariph/FileToData/README.md

 ### 5) Create database:

-Write in package manager console in visual studio next command:
+Write in the package manager console in Visual Studio the next command:
 ```
 `Update-Database`
 ```